The historic sage-green cottage at Depot Village, sheltered under a hundred-year-old live oak draped in Spanish moss

 A keeper of the room.

-He looks like the property itself — weathered, unhurried, holding something old in his hands and still listening for the next note.
+He looks like the property itself — weathered, unhurried, holding something old in his hands and still listening for what's next.

-Before Depot Village was a wellness hideaway, it was a Zen Buddhist retreat villa.
-Then a coffee house.
-Then a boutique hotel.
-The stage in the courtyard has welcomed musicians from around the world.
-Through every chapter, the place has done one thing: gather people, and protect what matters most.
+Before Depot Village was a guesthouse village, it was a Zen Buddhist retreat villa, then a coffee house, then a boutique inn.
+Through every chapter, the place has done one thing: gather people under the live oak, and protect what matters.

-He sees his work as the next verse of that song — keeping the gate, lighting the candles, tuning the room so the people who walk in can hear themselves again.
+He sees his work as the next verse — keeping the gate, lighting the candles, brewing the coffee on the Porch & Pour, tuning the village so the people who walk in can hear themselves again.

 [ Founder name ]